jssmith/stressisolation/README.md

+*For a more extensive introduction and for discussion of the evaluation please also see this [blog post](https://johann.schleier-smith.com/blog/2016/01/06/analyzing-a-read-only-transaction-anomaly-under-snapshot-isolation.html).*

 # Read Anomalies Under Snapshot Isolation #

 The big idea in [snapshot isolation](https://en.wikipedia.org/wiki/Snapshot_isolation) is that transactions read the database with a certain notion of consistency: